modulareverything/chrish-d/README.md

 I have upcoming availability in **May/June**

-Previously Product Designer ✍🏻 at Sky Bet and Creative Lead 👨🏻‍🎨 at Design by Weather, swapping my time between digital design and development.
+Previously **Product Designer ✍🏻  at Sky Bet** and **Creative Lead 👨🏻‍🎨  at Design by Weather**, swapping my time between digital design and development.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning Typescript and Spline